ClinicalTrials.Veeva

 About

-SENOMAC-ULTRA enrols patients with breast cancer that has spread to lymph nodes in the armpit, and that have been detected already prior to surgery by imaging, e.g. ultrasonography.
+SENOMAC-ULTRA enrols patients who are planned for upfront surgery for a breast cancer that has spread to lymph nodes in the armpit, and that have been detected already prior to surgery by imaging, e.g. ultrasonography.
 In this situation, a full axillary lymph node dissection, removing more than 10 lymph nodes from the arm pit, is unnecessarily extensive in about half of the patients.
 More extensive surgery leads to a risk for arm lymphedema and functional problems with the arm and shoulder region, which should be avoided if not beneficial for diagnosis or prognosis.
-This trial seeks to ascertain that less extensive surgery, performed by only removing the first lymph node/s in the armpit (the sentinel lymph node/s) and the known metastatic lymph nodes, offers non-inferior survival outcomes to a full axillary lymph node dissection.
+This trial seeks to ascertain that less extensive surgery, performed by only removing the first lymph node/s in the armpit (the sentinel lymph node/s) and the known metastatic lymph nodes (targeted axillary dissection, TAD), offers non-inferior survival outcomes to a full axillary lymph node dissection.

 Enrollment